All Episodes

 The wrong people have been held up to us as role models for way too long.

-These are the kind of people, and I don't know everything about their lives, I don't know everything personal, but they're their public achievements here and their life stories and how they got there and how they accomplished what they have.
+I don't know everything personal, but their public achievements here and their life stories and how they got there and how they accomplished what they have.

-Those are those stories are worth knowing and emulating.
+Those stories are worth knowing and emulating.

-We've had we've had way too many years of kids being told they're special for just existing, you know, participation trophies, not knowing how the hell to cope with real life when it presents itself.
+We've had way too many years of kids being told they're special for just existing, you know, participation trophies, not knowing how the hell to cope with real life when it presents itself.

-UK telegraph.
+UK Telegraph.

 Half of young people have so many emotional problems they can't focus at school and study.

-Anyway, more details in that one more Rudy soundbite just to close this out.
+And one more Rudy soundbite just to close this out.

 What's wrong if these people are successful?